All Episodes

 What do you say to these other people that want to run third party and help Hillary?

-Because uh Bill Crystal is pissing me off.
+Because Bill Crystal is pissing me off.

 Well, I think it shows that they were never really serious about the stuff you and I care about in the first place, Sean.

-Uh I mean, just to take one example, I'm sure you've talked about it, but it's a pretty darn important example.
+I mean, just to take one example, I'm sure you've talked about it, but it's a pretty darn important example.

-She has said it, liberals have said it.
+She has said it.

-They will call up District of Columbia versus Heller, the first time the Supreme Court acknowledged the meaning of the second amendment.
+They will call up District of Columbia versus Heller the first time the Supreme Court acknowledged the meaning of the Second Amendment.

-Um I don't think gun groups even supported that case going to the Supreme Court because we were getting along fine.
+I don't think gun groups even supported that case going to the Supreme Court because we were getting along fine.

-Um don't want to risk it.
+Don't want to risk it.

 If they overturn Heller and they are absolutely dead set determined to, that is the end of the Second Amendment in America.